Katiebird Bakes

 • Salt

 Step 1: Use a blender to grind half the oats into flour, and half of them into chopped pieces.
-If you have commercial oat flour, you can skip this step – see recipe card for details!
+If you have commercial oat flour, you can skip this step and add the dry ingredients directly to the wet ingredients – see recipe card for details!

-Step 2: Stir oat flour and oats with the rest of the ingredients thoroughly, until well-combined (no gluten formation to worry about here, yay!).
+Step 2: In a large bowl, stir oat flour and oats with the rest of the ingredients thoroughly, until well-combined (no gluten formation to worry about here, yay!).

-Step 3: Scoop the cookies into a parchment lined baking sheet and flatten slightly with your fingertips if desired.
+Step 3: Scoop the cookies into a parchment paper lined baking sheet with a small cookie scoop and flatten each of the cookie dough balls slightly with your fingertips if desired.
 If you don’t flatten them, no problem, they’ll just be a bit puffier.

 Step 4: Bake for about 15 minutes until the edges are a little brown.
 If desired, make your maple glaze while they’re baking (simply stir together maple syrup and powdered sugar, with a little water to thin if needed).